SECTIONS

 Pickleball

 Players include those of many levels, from beginners to regulars.
-Players meet weekly at the Cedar/Rose Park pickleball courts.
-Every Tuesday—time varies from morning to afternoon depending on court reservation availability.
+Players meet weekly on Tuesday at the Cedar/Rose Park pickleball courts.
+Time varies from late morning to early afternoon, depending on court reservation availability.
+Time will be confirmed via email the previous weekend.

 Sew and So

 Provides a creative social setting to mend, sew, embroider, knit, or crochet together.
-Meetings are held in members’ homes.
-Third Friday, 1:30 – 3:30 p.m.
+Meetings are held in members’ homes the third Friday, 1:30 – 3:30 p.m.

 Tennis

-Here is a link to see more Section Tennis Group photos
+Link to see our gallery Section Tennis Group photos

 University Art Museum

-Meets four times a year for guided exhibition tours or a presentations at Berkeley Art Museum and Pacific Film Archive (BAMPFA).
+Meets four times a year for guided exhibition tours or presentations at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).
 Second Friday, 10 – 11 a.m.

 Walking